Osborne says Britain is prepared and has Brexit contingency plans

-LONDON Britain's finance minister George Osborne said Britain was prepared to deal with the fallout from the vote to leave the European Union.
+LONDON Chancellor George Osborne said Britain was prepared to deal with the fallout from the vote to leave the European Union.

 Osborne said he had been in regular touch with Bank of England Governor Mark Carney since the result of the referendum was announced on Friday and there were other well-thought through contingency plans if needed.